 Compliance with Building Code of Australia.

-That the work must be carried out in accordance with the requirements of the National Construction Code.
+That the work must be carried out in accordance with the requirements of the Building Code of Australia / National Construction Code.

 Erection of Signs

 A sign must be erected in a prominent position on any site on which building work, is being carried out: